 If you're coming from Estes Park your journey will be closer to 45 minutes.

-While this stop sits closer to Grand Lake, I'd still recommend staying in Estes Park since that provides easier access to Bear Lake Corridor which is home to many of Rocky Mountain's top attractions.
+While this stop sits closer to Grand Lake, I'd still recommend booking your hotel in Estes Park since that provides easier access to Bear Lake Corridor which is home to many of Rocky Mountain's top attractions.

-You can reach about visiting Bear Lake by checking out our full post on the subject here!
+You can read about visiting Bear Lake by checking out our full post on the subject here!

 After a morning full of driving and hiking our way around the Continental Divide in Rocky Mountain, Lake Irene was a welcome wind down to our day.